Possible Funding Options for Startups: Shares

 3. Or you can use convertibles

-However, if an existing shareholder sells his shares for cash to someone else then that cash will go into the pocket of the selling shareholder, and not into the company.
-That’s logical too.
 So if your company needs investment cash, then it has to print new shares and find cash buyers for them.
-As you print shares the % in your company for existing shareholders goes down.
-That’s called ‘dilution’.
-You can calculate the valuation of your whole company simply by multiplying the total number of shares outstanding with the value per share in a recent funding round.
+As you print shares the % in your company for the existing shareholders goes down.

 Learn more about shares in our video tutorial:

 We hope you have enjoyed our video tutorial.
-If you have more questions contact us at info@leapfunder.com.
+If you have more questions, contact us at info@leapfunder.com.

 Join our network of startups & investors!